Skip to main content

 For example:

-• "Summarize my last three sales calls with Acme Corp" → triggers the Search Meeting Recordings tool
+• "Summarize my last three sales calls with Acme Corp" triggers the recording search tools

-• "Who are the contacts at Contoso?" → triggers the Search Contacts tool
+• "Who are the contacts at Contoso?" triggers Search Contacts

-• "What's the status of the deal with Initech?" → triggers the Search Deals tool
+• "What's the status of the deal with Initech?" triggers Search Deals

 Available Claap MCP tools

-After successful authentication, the following tools are available in your application:
+After successful authentication, the following tools are available in your application.
+They fall into five groups: Workspace & CRM, Recordings & transcripts, Emails, Recording views, and Publishing.

 Tool